FSU announces new option to resume classes following deadly campus shooting. Some say it’s too soon to return

 Seybold said he shares the anger that followed the university’s announcement.
 As the days go by, he said it’s becoming harder to recount the details of the shooting.
 The three sleepless nights since the tragedy have haunted him, and he said he can’t even begin to imagine returning to campus, let alone to the same building where he hid during the chaos.

-“I don’t know how to get to class on Monday, frankly I’m not ready,” Seybold said, adding he’s still waiting to hear from his professor about what will happen with their classes for the rest of the week.
+Seybold said he wasn’t ready to go to class on Monday, and he’s waiting to hear from his professor about what will happen with their classes for the rest of the week.
 “I’m afraid of a copycat, the possibility that somebody else comes on campus and does the same thing.”

 The senior political science major wonders how he will be able to focus in the classrooms where he hid from the gunman, without being overwhelmed by a flood of traumatic memories.